Bryce Wilson

-Bryce Wilson (born October 7, 1972) is an American record producer/entrepreneur and actor.
-He was formerly half of late 1990s duo Groove Theory, and former artist on the early 1990s dance music/electro hip-hop band Mantronix.
+Bryce Wilson (born October 7, 1972) is an American record producer, entrepreneur and actor.
+He was one half of the 1990s duo Groove Theory, and a former member of the dance/electro hip-hop group Mantronix.

 Mantronix MC and keyboardist

-Following the departure of electro funk/old school hip hop group Mantronix's original rapper MC Tee, Wilson, (then known as Bryce "Luvah", or MC Luvah), and D.J.
-D, the cousin of the remaining Mantronix member, Kurtis Mantronik, joined Mantronix for 1990's This Should Move Ya.
-The album spawned two top-10 hits on the British singles chart, "Got to Have Your Love" at #4, and "Take Your Time" at #10.
-In the United States, the album reached #61 on the Top R&B/Hip-Hop Albums chart.
+Following the departure of electro-funk/hip hop group Mantronix's original rapper MC Tee, Wilson (then known as Bryce "Luvah" or MC Luvah), and D.J.
+D, the cousin of the remaining Mantronix member Kurtis Mantronik, joined Mantronix for 1990's This Should Move Ya.
+The album spawned two top-10 hits on the UK Singles Chart, "Got to Have Your Love" at No. 4, and "Take Your Time" at No. 10.
+In the United States, the album reached No. 61 on the Top R&B/Hip-Hop Albums chart.
 Wilson was the primary rapper on all of the rap-based tracks that appeared on the album, and was responsible for the lyrical content.